luhmann/tufte-markdown/packages/parser/README.md

 ## Limitations/Differences to `tufte-pandoc-css`

 * Currently cannot parse markdown in the `footer` of a blockquote
+* Does not wrap put headings below `h2` in their own sections, which is closer to the original `tufte-css`
 * `tufte-pandoc-css` uses `^[{-} Text]` for inline-sidenotes which would need custom parsing in remark.
 This project uses `[^{-} Text]` which seems to be more inline with how the other side-/marginnotes are defined